March 11, 2023

 For solutions delivered to your inbox, sign up for Karen’s CEO Solutions.

 Need more help with your board?
-Karen is available for a mini-consult, Board Rx, and more.
+Karen is available for a mini-consult and more.
 Click here to email or here to chat.

 Author